SebasSaenz/chickenphages/README.md

   > out_dir/host.sam
 ```

-## Assembly and filtering
+## Assembly and filtering {#assembly-and-filtering}

-This step assemble metagenomic reads and filtered out short contigs that are typically less informative for downstream analyses like binning, annotation, or viral detection.
+This step assemble metagenomic reads and filtered out short contigs that
+are typically less informative for downstream analyses like binning,
+annotation, or viral detection.

 ```
 # Uses MEGAHIT to assemble high-quality paired-end reads into contigs using parameters optimized for complex microbial communities.